gu-fan/simpleterm.vim/README.rst

 ----------------

 Thought
-    so, as you can easily executing whilst editing, you can tracking your work as scripts
+    so, as you can easily executing while editing, you can tracking your work as scripts
     ``e.g.: setup/dev/test/make/deploy/coffee...``